Mikbac/Java-Multithreading/docs/Basic.md

 * the process's open files
 * the process's metadata

+By default, the application will not stop as long as at least one thread is still running.

 ## Context Switching

 Context switching in an operating system involves saving the context or state of a running process so that it can be